emmaowusu294/BookLibraryApp/README.md

 ---
 ## Description

 LibriVerse is a web application built with ASP.NET Core MVC that functions as an online digital library.
-It allows a single administrator to manage a curated collection of digital books and grant timed access (digital loans) to registered users (Patrons).
+It allows a single administrator to manage a curated collection of digital books and grant timed access (digital loans) to registered users ( as Patrons).
 Patrons can browse the catalog, borrow books, and access their loaned content directly through the site.

 This project was developed primarily as a learning exercise for ASP.NET Core concepts.